khulnasoft/khulnasoft/migrations/README.md

 ### Reverting a migration

-If a reverted PR contains a DB migration, it may still have been applied to Sourcegraph.com, k8s.sgdev.org, etc. due to their rollout schedules.
-In some cases, it may also have been part of a Sourcegraph release.
+If a reverted PR contains a DB migration, it may still have been applied to Khulnasoft.com, k8s.sgdev.org, etc. due to their rollout schedules.
+In some cases, it may also have been part of a Khulnasoft release.
 To fix this, you should create a PR to revert the migrations of that commit.
 The `sg migration revert <commit>` command automates all the necessary changes the migration definitions.